Skip To Main Content

 Grade Levels: Rising 9th graders through rising 12th graders

-Students can take this course for English credit and/or for credit repair.
-Students seeking a semester of English credit or credit repair need to take four total English classes; the English/English Credit Repair course can be taken along with other English offerings.
+10th through 12th graders can take this course for English credit and/or for credit repair.
+Students seeking a semester of English credit or credit repair need to take four total English classes; this English course can be taken along with other English offerings.
+Rising 9th graders can take this course for enrichment, but will not earn credit.

 Instructor: Gen Greer